This watch is from the team of Jochen Benzinger and Kay Jaeger, two of the most well known purveyors of "hand made" products in Germany.

 The hands are flame blued and provide a striking contrast to the engraved silver dial with Arabic italicized numerals.

 This watch is fitted in a stainless steel case made in Pforzheim, Germany.
-The case has sapphire crystal on both the front and back while sporting a hand-crafted leather strap with a quick-change spring bar system.
+The case has sapphire crystal on both the front and back.

 How Can I Purchase This Watch?